 Bradley Steckart, Aquatic Invasive Species (AIS) Coordinator

 As AIS Coordinator, Brad organizes and implements Aquatic Invasive Species activities throughout the county.
 This involves working with lake associations to coordinate efforts to control and provide a rapid response plan against invasive species.
 He also serves as the coordinator for Clean Boats, Clean Water watercraft inspection activities.
 This involves planning and executing training workshops, properly equipping boat landings with educational information and AIS disposal means, and keeping a presence at the landings through volunteer efforts.
 In dealing with all aspects of AIS, Brad will map lakes and wetlands, provide controlling and treatment strategies, and serve as an educator and primary contact concerning aquatic invasives throughout the county.

 Brad graduated from the University of Wisconsin-Stevens Point in 2012, earning a Bachelor of Science in Biology with a minor in Conservation Biology.
 He has been employed with the Land & Water Conservation Division since May 2014.

-Mike Patin, Acting USDA/NRCS District Conservationist
+Mike Patin, USDA/NRCS District Conservationist

 As USDA-Natural Resources Conservation Service (NRCS) District Conservationist for Washington, Ozaukee and Sheboygan Counties, Mike serves as the NRCS representative to address resource concerns and communicates policies, directives, program objectives and priorities and goals to partner agencies and the public.
 A District Conservationist directs the preparation and implementation of resource management plans and long-term contracts to address resource concerns on private lands.